ydkhatri/spotlight_parser/README.md

 ## Latest version
 0.9.2 - Download [here](https://github.com/ydkhatri/spotlight_parser/releases)

-_**It is recommended to use the mac_apt_artifact_only script/exe instead of this project as that uses this same code, but also offers a few extra features like SQLITE output, and creating separate views for ios apps.**_
+_**It is recommended to use the mac_apt_artifact_only script/exe (from mac_apt) instead of this project as that uses this same code, but also offers a few extra features like SQLITE output, and creating separate views for ios apps.**_

 ## Dependencies
 If running from code, you will need python 3.7 and the following python packages installed: